toonjoey/toontown-project-bikehorn/README.md

 # CREDITS

+* Dr. Proton: Assistance in removing the text on the Cashbot HQ box
 * yippie2020: Fix to the Lawbot HQ scale
 * KHDecoder: Battle menu shadow fix
 * Footballtoon: Trading card scans